New insights for the multivariate square-root lasso: Simulation Studies

-In the top row of Figure \ref{fig:rho_Results}, we display the average squared Frobenius norm errors ($\|\hat\mbbeta - \mbbeta_*\|_F^2$) on the log-scale for the five methods we considered under Models 1--3 with normally distributed errors.
-In every setting, \texttt{MRCE-or}, which uses the true value of $\mbOmega_*$, performs best.
-Amongst the methods which could be used in practice, our method, \texttt{MSR-CV}, and \texttt{MRCE-ap} tend to perform similarly.
-Under Model 1 with normal errors, when $\xi=0.3$, \texttt{MRCE-ap} slightly outperforms the \texttt{MSR-CV}.
-As $\xi$ increases, \texttt{MSR-CV} only slightly outperforms \texttt{MRCE-ap}.
-The fact that \texttt{MRCE-ap} performs well under Model 1 is not surprising: this method assumes that $\mbOmega_*$ is sparse and under Model 1, $\mbOmega_*$ is tri-diagonal.
-Under Models 2 and 3, however, \texttt{MSR-CV} outperforms \texttt{MRCE-ap} in nearly every considered setting.
-Unlike Model 1, under Models 2 and 3, $\mbOmega_*$ is non-sparse.
-Notably, \texttt{MRCE-or} still outperforms both estimators, which suggests that the relatively worse performance of \texttt{MRCE-ap} is due to a poor estimate of the precision matrix being using in the criterion \eqref{eq:MRCE}.
+In the top row of Figure \ref{fig:rho_Results}, we display the average log squared Frobenius norm errors, $\log(\|\hat\mbbeta - \mbbeta_*\|_F^2)$, for the five methods we considered under Models 1--3 with normally distributed errors.
+In every setting, \texttt{MRCE-Or}, which uses the true value of $\mbOmega_*$, performs best.
+Among the methods which could be used in practice, \texttt{MSR-CV} (our method) and \texttt{MRCE-Approx} tend to perform similarly.
+Under Model 1 with normal errors, when $\xi=0.3$, \texttt{MRCE-Approx} slightly outperforms the \texttt{MSR-CV}.
+As $\xi$ increases, \texttt{MSR-CV} only slightly outperforms \texttt{MRCE-Approx}.
+The fact that \texttt{MRCE-Approx} performs well under Model 1 is not surprising: this method assumes that $\mbOmega_*$ is sparse and under Model 1, $\mbOmega_*$ is tri-diagonal.
+Under Models 2 and 3, however, \texttt{MSR-CV} outperforms \texttt{MRCE-Approx} in nearly every considered setting.
+Unlike Model 1, under Models 2 and 3, $\mbOmega_*$ is nonsparse.
+Notably, \texttt{MRCE-Or} still outperforms both estimators, which suggests that the relatively worse performance of \texttt{MRCE-Approx} is due to a poor estimate of the precision matrix being used in the criterion \eqref{eq:MRCE}.

-Similar results hold when errors are generated from the $t_5$-distribution, although the difference between \texttt{MRCE-or} and \texttt{MSR-CV} is slightly less apparent than under normal errors.
+Similar results hold when errors are generated from the $t_5$-distribution, although the difference between \texttt{MRCE-Or} and \texttt{MSR-CV} is slightly less apparent than under normal errors.
 Overall, it appears that heavy tailed errors lead to worse estimation accuracy across all the methods.
 Interestingly, when comparing \texttt{Calibrated} and \texttt{PLS}, we notice a difference in performance only under Model 2.
-This can be explained by the fact the diagonals of $\mbSigma_*$ are different only under Model 2. \texttt{Calibrated} is able to exploit this fact, whereas \texttt{PLS} is not.
-In fact, with condition number equal to five under Model 2, the covariance is nearly diagonal, which corresponds to the modeling assumptions of \texttt{Calibrated}, which partly explains why it performs similarly to \texttt{MSR-CV} and \texttt{MRCE-ap} in this setting.
+This can be explained by the fact that the diagonals of $\mbSigma_*$ are different only under Model 2. \texttt{Calibrated} can exploit this fact, whereas \texttt{PLS} cannot.
+In fact, with condition number equal to five under Model 2, the covariance is nearly diagonal, which corresponds to the modeling assumptions of \texttt{Calibrated}.
+This partly explains why it performs similarly to \texttt{MSR-CV} and \texttt{MRCE-Approx} in this setting.